ucphhpc/migrid-user-docs/docs/sections/sif/project/index.rst

 =========================================

 .. note::
-   It is only possible to create a project as a UCPH employee, so external collaborators will have to rely on an employees from UCPH.
+   It is only possible to create a project as a UCPH employee, so external collaborators will have to rely on an employee from UCPH.

 .. _sif-project-create-login: